quanqinle/MakeEpub/README.md

 ```

 ## TODO list
-+ Try [`epublib`](https://github.com/psiegman/epublib) : articles say it is a good java library for epub on the Internet.
++ Try [`epublib`](https://github.com/psiegman/epublib) : articles on the Internet say it is a good java library for epub.
 Try it later.

 ## Reference
 + A epub template: refer to [epub-boilerplate](https://github.com/javierarce/epub-boilerplate.git)